onqtam/headjack/docs/how/topics.md

 "Summa Systemica"
 "Summa Ideologica"
 https://en.wikipedia.org/wiki/Summa_Theologica
-"The Architecture of infinity"
+mention the business plan search space for a 500-page book(s) from the book the origin of wealth "The Architecture of infinity"
 "The Third Attractor"
 "Self-interest" with an expanding cognitive light cone from michael levin's paper